the-deep/deep-experiments/extractive-summarization/README.md

 ## Data preparation

-The prepared data is available on an S3 Bucket: TODO
+The prepared data is available on an S3 Bucket:

+- `s3://extractive-summarization/data.json` contains the data used for training.
+- `s3://extractive-summarization/ukraine.json` contains the data from the Ukraine project.

 Alternatively, you can acquire & prepare the data yourself: